Our Disaster Masterclass finale event took place at the Williams F1 Conference Centre.

-We have reached the end of our ‘Disaster Masterclass’ we had a wonderful time meeting everyone and engaging with each attendee.
+Finally we have reached the end of our ‘Disaster Masterclass’ we had a wonderful time meeting everyone and engaging with each attendee.
 Many great conversations took place, and it was exciting to see many of you thinking about disaster recovery and what that looks like for your business currently and in the future.

-There was a lot to unveil and think about at the event and quite a fair bit to take away.
+As well as this, there was a lot to unveil and think about at the event and quite a fair bit to take away.
 If you would like any more information on how to build a strategic business continuity plan or any assistance from our speakers, please get in touch with us today.

 Here is a free source on budling a business continuity plan: Why do you need a business continuity plan?